utdata/rwd-billboard-data/README.md

 ### Exploration and maintenance

 There are some RMarkdown notebooks used to explore and maintain those scripts: `01-scrape-charts.Rmd`, `02-combine-charts.Rmd` and `03-check-charts.Rmd`.
+There are some details recorded there that can help explain what is happening in the scrap/combine charts scripts.

 ## Hot 100